 The hardware suggestions in section 3.1 are for a minimal cluster, and are inadequate for larger clusters.
 For larger clusters, hardware suggestions and examples are given in this section.
-The section assumes that OpenStack, which has its own resource requirements, is not running.

 The memory used depends significantly on CMDaemon, which is the main Bright Cluster Manager service component, and on the number of processes running on the head node or regular node.
 The number of processes mostly depends on the number of metrics and health checks that are run.